-All hedging plants are measured by their height in centimetres above ground level when planted.
+All bareroot and pot grown hedging plants, or younger sapling trees, are measured by their height in centimetres above ground level when lifted & planted, in ranges of around 20cms, so 40/60cms, then 60/80cms, then 80/100cms etc.

-So, a 6/8 sized standard tree has a trunk that is between 6 and 8 centimetres in circumference, one metre from the ground.
+A 6/8cm standard tree has a trunk that is between 6 and 8 centimetres in circumference, one metre from the ground.